Vince14Genius/IPA-Keyboard-iOS/README.md

 ## Purpose

-* Most IPA symbols cannot be typed using regular keyboards
+- Most IPA symbols cannot be typed using regular keyboards

-* Full Unicode keyboards are too hard to navigate; an IPA-specific keyboard would have demand among linguistics hobbyists
+- Full Unicode keyboards are too hard to navigate; an IPA-specific keyboard would have demand among linguistics hobbyists

-* All IPA Keyboards on the App Store right now are either non-free, full of ads, or poorly designed; this project aims to solve all three problems
+- All IPA Keyboards on the App Store before mine was released were either non-free, full of ads, or poorly designed; this project aims to solve all three problems

-* A relatively easily accomplishable project to boost my currently negative self-esteem
+- A relatively easily accomplishable project to boost my previously negative self-esteem

 ## To-Do List: Changes to be made for next release